pgruening/dl_bio_example/README.md

 ## Debugging:

 The Debugger has two options.
 Select "Docker: Python - General" to start debugging the project from its main file.
-Select "Docker: Python - Curretn" to start debugging the currently in the editor selected file.
+Select "Docker: Python - Current" to start debugging the currently in the editor selected file.
+More configurations can be added or present configurations can be changed in the ./vscode/launch.json and ./vscode/tasks.json.